bedlinger/app-launcher/README.md

 - Press `Ctrl+Space` to highlight the search bar
 - Press `Alt+S` to open/close the App-Launcher, but you can change this shortcut in the settings
 - Settings to change the theme, the behavior when the app starts and add it to the autostart

+## Infos for Developers

+- `npm run tauri dev` - Start the app in development mode
+- `npm run tauri build` - Build the app for production
+- The frontend is located in the `src` folder, written with Vue.js and Quasar as a Component Library
+- The backend is located in the `src-tauri` folder, written in Rust

 ## Contributions and Feedback / Questions